Hamm's Brewery: Saint Paul

 The flagship brewery of the former Hamm's empire was in Saint Paul.
 Brewing began on the site in 1860, when Andrew F. Keller established the Pittsburgh Excelsior Brewery.
 Keller, a friend of Theodore Hamm, planned for the two of them to travel to California for the "second gold rush."
 Louise Hamm forbade her husband to leave her alone with three children in the wild frontier town of Saint Paul.
 Unbeknown to his wife, Hamm had staked all of his savings and mortgaged his beer garden to support Keller's trip and property acquisition in California.
 As collateral, Keller gave the deed to his small brewery and flour mill, located on the east side of Saint Paul, to Hamm.

 Upon Keller's death in 1865, all of Hamm's savings, homestead and stake were lost.
 Having lost his beer garden, Hamm moved his family into the brewery.

 Through constant expansion and improvements, the brewery soon became the largest in the state.
 The most notable expansion was the state-of-the-art brew house, which was built in 1893.
 In 1897, the wash house and part of the bottling plant were built, both of which still stand.
 The brewery was in an almost constant state of expansion from 1933 until 1948.
 They added a new power house, bottling facilities, malt house, grain storage, stock houses, shipping docks, office space, garages, and more.

 The brewery shut its doors in 1997 under the ownership of the Stroh Brewing Company.
 The property was sold to a real estate investor who in turn sold the southern half to the City of Saint Paul, including the original brew house.
-The city, however, left these buildings to decay and crumble.
+The city left these buildings to decay and crumble.
 The northern portion of the brewery today is mostly inhabited by various businesses, including a trapeze school.
 As of 2013, businesses have started to return to the historical southern portion of the brewery.
 The keg and wash house are currently home to Saint Paul Brewing.
 Stock House Number Three is home to Urban Organics, and the carpenter shop houses the 11 Wells Distillery.
 A sizable portion of the brewery remains abandoned, including the old brew house.

 In December 2022, the City of Saint Paul announced it had tentatively selected JB Vang Partners, Inc. to redevelop the former Hamm's Brewery Complex, the plans for which include affordable and market-rate housing, commercial space, a public plaza, and more.